 He chuckled.
 “I’ve a chance to meet Midir,” he told her.
-He rarely expressed awe, but she heard it color his tone.
-“I have the impression not many in the Blue Council are trusted enough to know him.”
+He rarely expressed awe, but it colored his tone.
+“I have the impression not many in the Blue Council know him because he trusts so few.”

 “That’s true.
 It’s why he didn’t want to stay at the House, but I don’t think he’s going to have much choice.
 Anyway, two of the rats saw someone suspicious earlier, and Patch suggested a tail.”

 “He’s taking the guard to Hoyt’s second Underhouse.
-Hoyt attacked Lord Adrastos on his way to meet with Midir, and Lord Adrastos happens to be Sir Armarandos’s father, he’s now personally involved.”
+Hoyt attacked Lord Adrastos on his way to meet with Midir, and since Lord Adrastos is Sir Armarandos’s father, he’s now personally involved.”

-“I wonder if Hoyt knows that.
-After the incident at the Trees Street Guardhouse, he should.”
+“I wonder if Hoyt realizes that.
+After the incident at the Tree Streets Guardhouse, he should.”

-“It depends if anyone was left free and alive to tell him.
+“It depends if the guard left anyone free and alive to tell him.
 We need to be careful, in any case; Hoyt’s people are using Taangis tech hidden inside Dentherion shells, and it’s nasty.”

-She heard movement; three out of the six others walked to her, avoiding the extraneous items left out on the roof by either Dachs or some rat.
+Three out of the six other rebels walked to her, avoiding the extraneous items left out on the roof by either Dachs or some rat.
 They wore rain gear but did not hide as she; she recognized Keril and Klyo.
-Lapis swallowed the punch of dislike; Keril was nice enough, but Klyo never treated the younger Nicodem with anything bordering respect.
-Lapis had thought Anthea too kind, allowing her into her inner circle, and Klyo had taken advantage when such presented itself.
+Lapis swallowed the punch of dislike; Keril was nice enough, but Klyo never treated the younger Nicodems with anything bordering respect.
+She had thought Anthea too kind, allowing her into her inner circle, and Klyo jumped to take advantage when such presented itself.
 The third, a woman with brown hair, large brown eyes, and an overtly serious expression, struck her as a typical rebel.

 “And you are?”
 Klyo asked suspiciously.
 Lapis noticed Sherridan stiffen; had the woman already aggravated him?